Bad Art Club

 Welcome to

-The impact ripples far beyond the bad art making experience.
+The impact of Bad Art Club ripples far beyond the session itself.
 From corporate teams to community groups, Bad Art Club members carry newfound confidence back to their workplaces, homes and relationships.

 Real People Are Extraordinary